 We have discussed this picture for transcription factor binding sites, but it can be applied more generally to functional elements in genomes.
 It relates the statistics of these elements in one genome with their evolutionary dynamics, which is observed in cross-species comparisons.
-This dynamics is shaped by selection: The components of functional elements are coupled by a common fitness function.
+This dynamics is shaped by selection: The components of functional elements are coupled by a common fitness function; such fitness interactions are called epistasis.
 Hence, functional correlations lead to evolutionary correlations.
-These can be traced in the Q distribution over fixed genomes of a functional element; other methods use the statistics of polymorphisms within a population.
+These can be traced in the Q distribution over fixed genomes of a functional element.
+A more detailed statistical analysis using the statistics of polymorphisms within a population is briefly sketched below.

 Thus, the picture of the genome as a system with multiple interactions has a fundamental dynamical significance.
 This is important since it allows us to trace functional modules from evolutionary patterns.
-We conclude the article with a brief outlook on various levels of functional integration for regulatory sequences.
+We conclude the article with a brief outlook on functional integration of regulatory sequences at various and its dynamical implications.

-Evolutionary interactions between sites.
-Regulatory function is often determined not by single binding sites, but jointly by a group of sites in the same regulatory region [43].
+Evolutionary interactions between sites

+Regulatory function is often determined not by single binding sites, but jointly by a group of sites in the same regulatory region [42].
 An important mechanism is binding cooperativity, i.e., the formation of a protein complex between two (or more) factors bound to their corresponding DNA sites.
-The binding energy of this complex has the form $E = E_1 + E_2 + \Delta E{12}$ , where $E_1$ and $E_2$ are the energies of the factors bound individually and $\Delta E{12} < 0$ is the energy gain due to the protein-protein interaction, which is of the order of a few $k_BT$ .
-Cooperative binding has a number of functional effects [1]:
+The binding energy of this complex has the form $E = E_1 + E_2 + \Delta E{12}$, where E_1 and E_2 are the energies of the factors bound individually and $\Delta E{12} < 0$ is the energy gain due to the protein-protein interaction, which is of the